drolsonmi/math2040/Labs/2040_Lab01_IntroToPython.md

 import scipy.stats as stats      # Statistics calculations
 ```
 * *Note 1*: Using a `#` allows you to make comments within your code.
 The program will ignore comments
 * *Note 2*: In addition to cells with code, you can add cells with text.
-This is helpful when it comes to reports.
+This is helpful if you want to include the code in your reports.

 * Load data
   * Download dataset